chotchki/hmdl/README.md

 Task List (motivation is to put the DHCP as late as possible)
  a.
 The DNS flow can be done by hardcoding group to Kids or whatever

- 1. Setup SQLite next

- ----------- Changes to how this works

-Domains (filters)
-    (Uncategorized, Categorized)